pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 LiveData takes care of managing the observers and ensuring that the lambda function is only called when the LiveData value actually changes.
 It also ensures that the lambda function is only called on the main thread, making it safe to update UI elements.

+### Observables

+In the context of programming and software development, an observable is a pattern or concept that allows objects to be observed for changes in their state.
+It is commonly used in reactive programming and is a fundamental part of various programming frameworks, including Android's LiveData, RxJava, and Kotlin's Flow.

+An observable is an object that emits events or notifications when its internal state changes.
+Other objects, known as observers, can subscribe to the observable to receive these notifications and react accordingly.
+Observables can emit multiple events over time, and each event can carry data or information about the change in the observable's state.

+The observer pattern follows a simple flow:

+1. The observable keeps track of its observers.
+2. When the observable's state changes, it notifies all its observers by calling a specific method or sending notifications.
+3. The observers receive the notifications and can take appropriate actions based on the changes in the observable's state.

+This pattern is commonly used in scenarios where you need to react to changes in data or state in a decoupled and reactive way.
+It helps to establish loose coupling between components and enables a more reactive and responsive application design.

+In Android, LiveData is a popular implementation of observables, allowing components like activities and fragments to observe changes in data and automatically update their UI when the underlying data changes.
+Similarly, RxJava provides a rich set of operators to handle asynchronous and reactive data streams using observables and observers.
+Kotlin's Flow also follows the observable pattern and provides support for asynchronous and reactive programming.

+Overall, observables play a crucial role in enabling reactive programming and facilitating communication between different parts of a system in a flexible and responsive manner.

 ### Difference between LiveData and Kotlin Flow?

 Both LiveData and Flow are used for asynchronous programming in Android and are part of the Android Jetpack architecture components.
 However, there are some differences between them.